ztombol/bats-file/README.md

 On failure, the path is displayed.

 ```
--- file is executable --
+-- file is executable, but it was expected to be not executable --
 path : /path/to/executable-file
 --
 ```